theprimarybrain/theprimarybrain.github.io/siteterms.md

 Do not share any photos that include my child’s face visible without prior written permission.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We only link to items that we trust and know are good items.

 ### PRIVACY POLICY